Printer Friendly Version

 Besides his role within NOAA Dr. Marks is also an Adjunct Professor in the Department of Meteorology and Physical Oceanography at the University of Miami, as well as a Fellow of the Cooperative Institute for Marine and Atmospheric Studies (CIMAS) at the University of Miami Rosenstiel School for Marine and Atmospheric Sciences.
 Dr. Marks received a B.S. in Meteorology from Belknap College (1973) and both an M.S.
 (1975) and Sc.D.
 (1981) in Meteorology from the Massachusetts Institute of Technology.

 Dr. Marks is a member of the American Meteorlogical Society (AMS) and became a Fellow of the AMS in 2000.
-He served as a member of AMS Committee on Radar Meteorology and of the AMS Council.
+He served as a member of the AMS Committee on Radar Meteorology, the Atmospheric Research Awards Committee, and the AMS Council.

 Current Research Projects